 Starring: Karan Ashley, Johnny Yong Bosch, Steve Cardenas, Jason David Frank, Amy Jo Johnson, David Yost, Paul Freeman

-When a mysterious giant egg releases the terrible Ivan Ooze, who starts terrorizing the Earth, the Power Rangers head to a distant planet to get help from an ancient warrior.
+Synopsis: When a mysterious giant egg releases the terrible Ivan Ooze, the Power Rangers head to a distant planet to gain new powers and save Earth.

 Created by: Greg Garcia